FlowScript/Phantom/README.md

 - Added `Type Searching` to Scan Page
   - Example: `type:script ScriptName`, `type:script,screengui`
 - Added `High Priority Keybinds` Setting
-  - When enabled, Phantom will use `ContextActionService` instead of `UserInputService` to handle Keybinds
+  - When enabled, PHANTOM will use `ContextActionService` instead of `UserInputService` to handle Keybinds
 - `Logs` page will now display the `Current Number` of Console Logs and Chat Logs
 - Improved `All` Search Functions
   - `Position Saving` and `Multi Searching`